 Listening in the customer service process is critical as you begin indicating the next step.
 Customers will tell you what they want, even if at times it sounds passive.
 Trust your customers to communicate what they want—they will.

 Call center service agents should pay far more attention to what customer are saying and not saying, than how they are saying it.
 Customer will communicate a wide variety of things they want.
 Some will be outside of established company services or possibilities but strive to meet those needs.
 If anger or frustration is sensed, remember to listen to what they are saying.
 This will keep the customer service situation in the forefront.
+It is important to know that if a customer’s frustration becomes verbally abusive, the rep should understand how to end an abusive call.

 What’s the difference you might ask?
 What is “be understanding,” and “show understanding?”
 There is a critical difference, especially in phone call and chat situations.
 While being understanding is the simple process of an agent understanding what the customers situation is—a basic step right?
 Showing understating is more of an art.
 It is the call center agent’s job to proactively communicate understanding through any means of communication, verbal, visual, and time.